Pain in your mouth can make the joy of eating disappear — especially if the pain seems to worsen right as you’re about to eat.

 “It’s done in the operating room, where you use a tiny scope to go through the actual duct in the floor of the mouth or the side of the cheek, and then there are baskets you can use to retrieve these stones,” Dr. Reisman says.

 The good news is, while salivary stones can be painful, they aren’t usually a symptom of a bigger problem or disease.
+Try some home remedies to hold you over until you visit your doctor, and then go from there.

 Dr. Reisman says, “For most patients, it’s one-and-done.”